VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 *King Thordan* starts the fight with **Incarnation** in order to revive the three dragons followed by **The Dragon's Eye**, buffing his damage.
 He'll continue with a few auto-attacks before summoning his Knights and cast **Wrath of the Heavens**.

-<a id="SWrathOfTheHeavens">Quickly identify where *Vedrfolnir* is and use him as a landmark for the first part of **Wrath of the Heavens**.
+<a id="SWrathOfTheHeavens">Quickly</a> identify where *Vedrfolnir* is and use him as a landmark for the first part of **Wrath of the Heavens**.
 The players with the **Spiral Pierce** tethers will move to the edge opposite of the Knight they're tethered with.
 The player with the **Skyward Leap** marker will move to the right side.
 While the 5 other players will move to the left side, spread along the edge between a Knight and one of the players with **Spiral Pierce**.
 During that time, two random players will receive the <span class="speDebuff">Thunderstruck</span> debuff for later.
 When *Vedrfolnir* dive animation starts, everyone has to move towards the middle to bait the **Twisters** along the edge.
 Never move sideways or you may walk on someone else **Twister**.
 {% assign slideCounter = slideCounter | plus: 1 %}